capri-docking/capri-docking.github.io/capri-covid/index.md

 <hr>

 ### Target 182
-The T182 Scoreset is made of 180 models
+The set consists of 180 models.

 #### Target description